LIfe Style

 Rent and Payment Terms

-Recognise the rent due dates, methods, and associated costs.
+Recognize the rent due dates, methods, and associated costs.
 Verify whether utilities are paid for separately or are included in the rent.

 Maintenance and Repairs

 Clarify who is responsible for maintenance and how to request repairs.
-Make sure the procedure for resolving problems is well defined.
+Make sure the procedure for resolving problems is well-defined.

 Termination Policies